purdue-cs193-fall-2019/homework-1-2001plee/README.md

 When you're done, commit your changes, just as you did above and you're done! **CONGRATULATIONS** you just completed your first CS193 homework :) Give yourself a pat on the back and bask in the glory of your brand new fancy GitHub Website!

+###
+-Memes
+-Teachers
+-No exams
+-Entertaining
+-Its useful

 ## Optional Extra - Change the Theme of Your Website
 If you aren't a fan of the super cool hacker theme that I chose to be the default of your website, you can easily change it.
 Navigate to the settings page for your **Purdue-CS193-Fall-2019/homework-1-\<Your Github Username\>** and scroll down to the **GitHub Pages** section.
 Click on **Change theme** and pick your favorite theme!